whaleygeek/bitio/README.md

 ## What is next?

 I have a big todo list (look in the docs folder).

 One key thing I want to do is to pull all my various micro:bit comms projects into this single package, including bringing in the microbit-gateway project for linking via the micro:bit radio network, amongst other features.

+I think this work will also add a radio configuration feature with assistance at the micro:bit end, so that it is possible to build multi channel frequency hopping gateways.
+That is a bit of a long term plan at the moment though.

-I also have a microbit.GPIO idea in the making, where it could be used a bit like RPi.GPIO.
+I also have a microbit.GPIO idea in the making, where it could be used a bit like RPi.GPIO and form part of my anyio package as another supported platform.

-## TODO list

-* Make the messages more friendly when connecting ("can't find cache file") is a bit unfriendly.
-Make them more micro:bit specific.

-* Make sure it says 'your micro:bit is connected' when it successfully finds the micro:bit

-* Perhaps catch the exception if the micro:bit is not there and display a more friendly error message with some advice, rather than an exception dump.

 David Whale